Milly-code7/git-use-test/README.md

 # git-use-test
-# first time try to use github to control my code.
+First time try to use github to control my code.